-Our Couples Therapy work is drawn extensively from the Developmental Mode, which differs from some of the other popular couples therapy models (Imago, Emotionally Focused Therapy) that you might be familiar with.
+Our Couples Therapy work is drawn extensively from the Developmental Model, which differs from some of the other popular couples therapy models (Imago, Emotionally Focused Therapy) that you might be familiar with.
 Our central principle is to nurture the growth and "differentiation" of each partner, and to put focus on strengthening each partners capacity to tolerate and negotiate differences.
-This is in contrast to other models, which initially focus on increasing each partners empathy and understanding of each other
+This is in contrast to other models, which initially focus on increasing each partners empathy and understanding of each other.

 Couples Therapy and You

 Our experience tells us that empathy and understanding are key to the developmental process, but that they come with time.
 Truly learning to tolerate your differences is the key to long-lived satisfying relationships where each partner has a strong self.
 Having a strong self is in fact the precondition for a deep intimacy and the "we" that you may so desperately want or wish you had back.